 Geosciences (GE)

 Introduction to Earth's dynamic systems and geologic processes.
-Student will study the planet from its deep interior to its oceanic, surficial, and atmospheric components to develop a scientific understanding of Earth as a holistic environmental system, of which the biosphere, including humanity, is one component.
+Students will study the planet from its deep interior to its oceanic, surficial, and atmospheric components to develop a scientific understanding of Earth as a holistic environmental system, of which the biosphere, including humanity, is one component.
 Within this context, students will examine topics such as rocks and minerals, mountain building, earthquakes, volcanoes, glaciers, surface and groundwater, and resources while also developing quantitative reasoning skills.
 Students will extend their understanding of our place on Earth by considering the interactions between geologic processes and humans.

 Introduction to the deep time history of biospheric responses to changes in Earth's climatologic and geologic systems.
 The course draws upon geologic principles and theories to explore the planet's origin and the processes that perpetually modify the global environment.
 Topics also include the origin of life, the causes and consequences of major environmental crises in Earth's history, and the role of humanity as an agent of global change.